kshehadeh/decay/README.md

   -s STALE_AGE_IN_DAYS, --stale_age_in_days STALE_AGE_IN_DAYS
                         The number of days of no activity after which a file is considered to be stale.
-  -e EMAIL_OWNER, --email_owner EMAIL_OWNER
-                        Set to 'true' if the script should email the owner of stale files.
   -k SENDGRID_API_KEY, --sendgrid_api_key SENDGRID_API_KEY
-                        This is the sendgrid api key to use when email_owner is set to True.
-This value IS required if email_owner is set to true.
+                        This is the sendgrid api key to use when an action is being performed that requires emailto be sent.
+This IS required if one of the actions requested requires email sending.
   -r FROM_EMAIL, --from_email FROM_EMAIL
                         This is the email that sent emails will appear to come from